FJFehr/FJFehr.github.io/_posts/2025-02-25-research-internship-at-amazon-berlin.md

 ---
-title: 'Reflection on my Internship at Amazon Berlin 2024'
+title: 'Interning at Amazon Berlin 2024: the Grind, Growth, and Gratitude'
 date: 2025-02-25
 permalink: /fablogio/research-internship-at-amazon-berlin/
 ---